tomstocks43/AireLogic-Tech-Test/README.md

 ## How to use

 This file is a CLI app coded in python.
-T
-To use the app, make sure python 3 is installed and run the file through the follwing command "python word_count.py example_input.txt -num n" where;
+To use the app, make sure python 3 is installed and run the file through the follwing command: "python word_count.py example_input.txt -num n" where;
 example_input.txt is a path to a text file containing names of the artists to be compared, not case sensitive. n is the number of sets of songs to retrieve where 1 set is 20 songs.